Hcappers/Windows-Install/README.md

 ## Installation
 ### Install Chocolatey
-- Chocolatey is a package manager that can be ran on windows.
+- Chocolatey is a package manager that can be used on windows.
-- To install run `Choco_Install.ps1`
+- To install Chocolatey run `Choco_Install.ps1`

-- Next is to install all packages by running `Install.ps1`
+- Next: Install all packages by running `Install.ps1`

 ## List of packages
 | Packages                                           | Description |